My next performance not be musical! I will be reading one of my own poems

 and Miecyslaw Weinberg.

 The concert was full, in spite of a day of driving rain and high winds, and the audience responded with great enthusiasm.
+To hear an excerpt of "Letter from Edith", please visit the video page.
+Click below to see the whole thing.

 As part of a program called Prism, my violin-piano duet, "El Toque de la mano de un hombre" (Spanish for "The Touch of a Man's Hand") was premiered by Jai Jeffreys on piano and Machiko Ozawa on violin, and presented by Composers Concordance on